 - Check SPIRE to make sure there are no time conflicts in your plan and that the courses you propose are being offered next semester.

-- Discuss your proposed schedule with your advisor.
-Let your advisor know of any problems you are having, questions you have, or advice you need.
+- Discuss your proposed schedule with your advisor or the advising coordinator.
+You should also discuss any problems you are having, questions you have, or advice you need.

-When the advising session is finished, both Faculty Advisor and Student sign the Course Selection Form.
+When the advising session is finished, both the Faculty Advisor, or advising coordinator, and Student sign the Course Selection Form.

 - Students keep the yellow copy of the Course Selection Form to assist in the completion of registration on SPIRE.

-- The student returns the white copy to Tami Paluca in 112E Goessmann by 4pm on April 3rd.
+- The student returns the white copy to the advising coordinator in 112E Goessmann by 4pm on November 13th.

 - The Course Selection Form is a plan based on a mid-semester discussion between Student and Advisor concerning the appropriate courses to take during the next semester.
-If your interests change, and depending on the grades you receive at the end of the current semester, you may need to change your plan and/or repeat courses.
-All changes should be discussed with your Advisor.
+If your interests change, or you do not receive passing grades at the end of the current semester, you may need to change your plan and/or repeat courses.
+All changes should be discussed with your advisor or the advising coordinator.

 - A student must maintain a cumulative GPA of C (2.0) in the core Chemical Engineering courses to remain in good standing in the major.
 To graduate with a degree in Chemical Engineering, students must have a cumulative GPA of 2.0 in the core Chemical Engineering program.